 - Rolling over a traditional IRA to a Roth or making large withdrawals from a tax-deferred retirement account will increase your adjusted gross income and may subject you to surcharges.

 Preparing to retire comes with all sorts of unexpected situations.
 Retiring is a huge life event that can easily make us feel lost or overwhelmed.
-In the mix of it all is this thing called Medicare, which is our lifeline to health care in our Golden Years.
-It’s easier than you might think to get hit with costly penalties and unexpected surcharges.
+In the mix of it all is Medicare, our lifeline to health care in our Golden Years.
+Getting hit with costly penalties and unexpected surcharges is easier than you might think.

 Step 1: Don’t Forget to Enroll in Medicare Part B